 The more they close deals, the easier it is to close the next one because there are more people talking about it.

-These are most commonly seen with social media apps and certain business tools such as Slack.
+These are most commonly seen with social media apps and certain business tools focused around team communication and collaboration.

-In order to derive value from Slack, you need people to chat with.
+In order to derive value from team communication software, you need people to chat with.
 Otherwise, it’s a poor note-taking app.
-When someone signs up for Slack, they invite a few team members.
-If they derive value, they add their entire organization.
+When someone signs up for a new team communication tool like Slack or Chatter, they invite a few colleagues.
+If the pilot group derives value, they add their entire organization as soon as possible.

 That organization may also bring on contractors they work with.
-Those contractors like Slack and bring it to their clients and so on and so forth.
+Those contractors like the tool and bring it to their clients and so on and so forth.

 The same process applies to social media.
 You only derive value when there are people to share and interact with so you invite your friends.